minio/docs/source/includes/common-installation.rst

 .. start-nondisruptive-upgrade-desc

-MinIO strongly recommends restarting all nodes simultaneously.
+MinIO strongly recommends restarting all MinIO Server processes in a deployment simultaneously.
 MinIO operations are atomic and strictly consistent.
 As such the restart procedure is non-disruptive to applications and ongoing operations.

 Do **not** perform "rolling" (e.g. one node at a time) restarts.